mttbmann/Deepflow/readme.md

-Or the project can be loaded into a Python environment.
+To have better control over each workflow step the project can be loaded into a Python environment.

             deepflow load path/to/project

-Available Commands After Loading a Project:
+The following commands are available after loading a project:

             equil           : Cp2kEquilibration
                     - setup()   : Set up the equilibration step